MrCartoonology/mrcartoonology.github.io/_drafts/2025-05-14-image_generation.markdown

   <img src="/assets/images/imagegen/ddpm_simple_algo_dropped_mse_weights.png" style="width:100%;" />
 </div>

-Given the t-loss curve, I'm wondering if I don't want the simple algorithm!
+The simplified algorithm drops the `wt` from the loss that is used.
+The paper points out that later `t` is harder, so dropping these weights will help the model focus on the harder timesteps.
+The plot of the `wt` supports this, the `wt` clearly spike up for the early timesteps, however  given the t-loss curve, I'm wondering if I'd like to keep the `wt`!
 Those big weights near `t=1` might help the model train faster!
-The paper points out that later `t` is harder, so dropping these weights will help - though it is interesting to see that the weight at `t=1000` (0.01020) is about 2x bigger than the smallest weight at `t ~ 350 = 0.00497`.
+However focusing on the loss too much can be a mistake - the highest quality images are not neccessarily generated by the model acheiving the lowest loss.

-## How Multi-task Across t's?
+## View Denoising Diffusion as a Multi-task Problem?

 One the one hand, removing noise at `t=1000` must be very similar to `t=999`, one model for both 'tasks' makes sense, but maybe removing noise at `t=1` is very different?

-It would be interesting what kind of loss we could get for a model trained only for the `t=1` data.
+It would be interesting to see what kind of loss we could get for a model trained only for the `t=1` data.

 ## Filters vs Unet?
-Along the lines of the `t=1` task vs the `t=1000` task, for `t=1`, seems like image processing techniques like median filters would do a pretty good job.
-For `t=1000`, where we are turning white noise into structured images - deep learning seems more critical, hard to say.
-Experiments with multiple models for different stages of the diffusion process - maybe could introduce a lighter, more image processing filter based model for some stages.
+Along the lines of the `t=1` task vs the `t=1000` task, for `t=1`, seems like image processing techniques like median filters would do a pretty good job -- we only have a little bit of noise corrupting an image - we just want to smooth things out a bit, keep edges?
+Do we need visual attention, support that extends over the whole input for each output pixel?

+For `t=1000`, where we are turning white noise into structured images - deep learning seems more critical.
+Experiments with multiple models for different stages of the diffusion process would be interesting.
+Perhaps a lighter, more image processing filter based model might be effective for earlier `t` values.

 ## Help Model with Edges?

-Something interesting about the data, after mapping the RGB values of [0, 255] to [-1, 1] as the DDPM paper describes, a histogram shows a lot of 0 values, especially for blue
+Something interesting about the data, after mapping the RGB values of `[0, 255]` to `[-1, 1]` as the DDPM paper describes, a histogram shows a lot of `0` values, especially for blue

 <div style="text-align: center;">
   <img src="/assets/images/imagegen/data_rgb_hist.png" style="width:100%;" />
 </div>

-a low capacity model may lean a bias to predict -1 more than not.
+a low capacity model may learn a bias to predict -1 more than not.
 Now take a 1000 timesteps with this kind of bias, might explain why the first run sampling got more and more large negative values as it got to `t=0`.

 When we do the final decoding for `x0`, we drop values outside [-1,1].
 Our starting noise, and sampled noise along the way can have values outside this range.
 The MSE loss that we derive with the math should teach the model to be more aggressive about removing these big values?